Oluchi Okananwa and Duke beat North Carolina 47-38 and advance to program's 12th women's Elite Eight

 Ashlon Jackson finished with 10 points, and Toby Fournier, Duke's leading scorer this season who was sidelined for the Blue Devils' second-round win over Oregon with an illness, was held to three points.

-Fifth-year senior Alyssa Ustby had nine points on 3-of-10 shooting for the third-seeded Tar Heels, who were seeking their first Elite Eight appearance since 2014.
+Fifth-year senior Alyssa Ustby had nine points on 3-of-10 shooting for the third-seeded Tar Heels (29-8), who were seeking their first Elite Eight appearance since 2014.
 Led by Ustby, who averaged 10.9 points per game, the Tar Heels had reached their second Sweet 16 in the past four years.

 “Sitting up here after a loss is disappointing,” North Carolina coach Courtney Banghart said, “especially when you hold your third straight tournament team below 50 points and you don't win the game.”